stadtnavi/digitransit-ansible/Readme.md

 must be installed (which is not the case when using the Debian minimal base image).
 You also must enable [passwordless sudo](https://serverfault.com/questions/160581/how-to-setup-passwordless-sudo-on-linux)

-##### DNS
+#### DNS

 In order for the automatic TLS certificate generation to work, you need to configure a DNS entry for the host.

-On top of the main DNS entry, you also need a second one, that starts with `api.` which points to the exact same machine.
+On top of the main DNS entry, you also need up to three other ones:

+- One that starts with `api.` which points to the exact same machine.
 This is used to proxy all non-UI related API requests to their corresponding docker containers.
+- One for matomo
+- If you want to install Photon on the server too, you need hostname for that too.

-#### Configuration files
+### Configuration files

 The digitransit configuration files, that don't live inside docker containers, are placed or symlinked into `/etc/digitransit`.

+### Automatic graph builds

+The docker container `data-builder` builds a new graph every night at 11pm UTC.
+If you want to change the time add env variable `BUILD_TIME` to the container.

+The original script also uploads data to dockerhub but since mfdz's version contains personally identifiable information we cannot do that.
+This means that the graph build needs to happen on the same machine as digitransit runs.

+The `data-builder` then tags the built image as `mfdz/opentripplanner-data-container-hb:test`, however digitransit expectes the tag `local`.

+Therefore you need to tag the `test` container as `mfdz/opentripplanner-data-container-hb:local`.

+This isn't a great solution so we probably want to revisit this topic.

-#### Common tasks
+### Common tasks

-*Restarting digitransit*
+**Restarting digitransit**

 `systemctl restart digitransit-docker-compose`

 This also checks if there are newer images available on dockerhub and downloads them prior to restarting.

-*aliases*
+It also cleanly stops and removes the containers.
+This is important because `hsl-map-server` cannot be stopped and restarted.

+**Triggering a rebuild of the OTP graph**

+`systemctl restart data-builder`

+A build is run every night but sometimes you want to trigger it instantly.

+**aliases**

-To see the complete list of aliases check out [`alias.sh`](roles/base/templates/alias.sh).
+To see the complete list of useful aliases check out [`alias.sh`](roles/base/templates/alias.sh).